Private Equity Resume Guide

 One of the greatest problems a hiring manager discovers when sifting through hundreds of resumes is a lack of focus.
 Candidates often throw every conceivable piece of information onto a page and hope that the hiring manager sees the unique value that sets them apart.
 It’s your job to create a compelling, focused, and personal message that a prospective private equity firm can’t resist.

-Your USP serves as your thirty-second elevator speech—a concise answer to an interviewer’s question, “Tell me about yourself.”
-A well-crafted USP also provides an impactful foundation for your online networking profile.
+Your CSP serves as your thirty-second elevator speech—a concise answer to an interviewer’s question, “Tell me about yourself.”
+A well-crafted CSP also provides an impactful foundation for your online networking profile.

-So, how do you develop your USP?
+So, how do you develop your CSP?
 Use a three-point approach that includes specificity, scope, and strengths:

 - Scope.
 Define your scope with regard to transaction size, industry deal experience, and geographical reach.
 Are you an East Coaster?
 What investment areas do you specialize in?
 Do you do primarily big deals?
 Whatever the scope of your experience, make it clear.